ddopp4877/CGProjectpub/README.md

 note that RAM usage seems rather high, probably pandas and pickle are responsible. with 16GB of RAM and 10000 cells starting, the resulting data for all 3 runs together is about 20 GB of ROM and at peak runtime (should be during LV2), about 8 GB of RAM is used.
-Total runtime on intel i5 with 16 GB RAM was ~ 6 hours
+Total runtime on intel i5 with 16 GB RAM was ~ 12 hours total, ~ 6 hours for LV3

 this could probably be worked around if the simulation scripts were turned into generator functions, and results aggregated for each round.
 The most gain could be gotten from doing